rockdisc/Book-of-Knowledge/2-Main/2-Areas/2-Worldbuilding/Poet's Land/1-Main/Magic System/Numen.md

 1. Choosing a goal that is unachievable but civilized that they can form themselves around trying to reach it.
 2. When they become elves, spreading their spirit/individuality out to weaken their animalistic tendencies.

 One can become an elf whenever they have the goal, but one will most often do so after gaining full control over a concept.
-Like a symbol for [[Ikon]]s,
+Like a symbol for [[Ikon]]s, concepts are things that affect the body, like aging or memory.
+Symbols can be stolen or passed down by people's beliefs, but concepts must directly be taking and formed by killing the previous holders, or gathering the parts to combine them.
+Numen who possess a concept but did not become an Elf are called [[Giant]]s.

 When they are ready to become an elf, they have to make a deal with a god to kill their mind, this normally cannot be done as the [[Plain of Consciousness]] has a lot of security measures, as does the [[Tree of Life]] for Ikons.